We all know that self-care is very important to recharge your body and mind and cope with stress.

-# Reading may also buffer against need frustration and this may partially explain why recreational reading reduces psychological distress.
+# Reading may also buffer against the need for frustration and this may partially explain why recreational reading reduces psychological distress.

-# For every additional book that was read recreationally, research participants’ psychological distress score decreased.
+# For every additional book that was read recreationally, research participants’ psychological distress scores decreased.
 (The highest number of books read by research participants in a year was 23).

 The study also observed that participants on average set a goal to read about four books a year, and read about four books a year.
-This could be a convincing reason for us to pick up soon our favorite books left waiting to be rediscovered again.
-If you may like to set a personal goal to read one book a month and gradually build up the number of books to read, that is a good way to start.
+This could be a convincing reason for us to pick up our favourite books left waiting to be rediscovered again.
+If you would like to set a personal goal to read one book a month and gradually build up the number of books to read, that is a good way to start.

-The research had also predicted that if a book was read for leisure each month, the benefits would add up over the year and that results in a larger or more powerful effect on their health.
+The research also predicted that if a book was read for leisure each month, the benefits would add up over the year and that results in a more significant or more powerful effect on their health.

 This generally holds across self-care activities.
 Each practice of self-care such as reading or meditation may have a small influence on one’s mental health.
 When these activities are enjoyed regularly, they can largely impact one’s mental health.
 Overall, Recreational reading is a simple and cost-effective tool that could be used to help improve wellness.

-Lange Forlag has books for everyone.
-Check out Lange webshop and find your book today.
+Lange Publisher has books for everyone in all formats.
+Check out the Lange webshop and find your book today.